Shathin/folio/src/content/post/bali-family-vacation-2025-day-1-2.md

   </figcaption>
 </figure>

 The massive Garuda–Vishnu statue is accessible inside up to certain floors, with displays and viewpoints.
 Since we were short on time, we explored only the lower levels, which still had plenty to offer.
+We spent about two hours exploring the park, which was just enough to see the main statues and viewpoints.
+If you decide to take the buggy from the ticket counter to the top, you might need a little less time.
 Afterward, we treated ourselves to some delicious gelato at the café on the ground floor.
 When the rain eased, we stepped out, took photos in front of the statue, and continued exploring.
 On our way down, we stumbled upon a traditional dance performance area, but unfortunately arrived just as the show ended.
 Still, the smaller statues of Vishnu and Lakshmi, along with the clearing skies, gave us a spectacular sunset view—perfect for photos.

 <figure class="flex flex-col items-center mx-auto">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-1-2/2_9.png" />